navikt/pyarxaas/docs/user-guide/connect-to-arxaas.rst

 Anonymization
 --------------
 Anonymizing a dataset is as simple as passing a :ref:`dataset` containing the neccessary hierarchies, a sequence of :ref:`privacy_model` to use and optionally a suppersion limit to the anonymize() method.
-The method if succesfull returns a :ref:`anonymize_result` object containing the new dataset.
+The method, if succesfull returns a :ref:`anonymize_result` object containing the new dataset.

 Example ::